odh-labs/ml-workshop/docs/setup.md

        OpenShift creates the KfDef and proceeeds to deploy ODH.
   2.11 Click **Workloads > Pods** to observe the deployment progress.
       <img src="./images/setup/install-10.png" alt="drawing" width="400"/>
-      Be aweare this may take seveeralk minutes to complete.
+      Note: This installation will take several minutes to complete.

 ## Installation Complete
 The installation phase of Open Data Hub is now complete.
 Next you will configure the workshop environment.